fodela/FrontEnd_Notes/React.md

    }
    ```

-   NB: Use sparingly because it makes it impossible to resuse the component unless that provider is a parent
+   NB: Use sparingly because it makes it impossible to reuse the component unless that provider is a parent

 8. Props Plowing (a made up term)